 “Dr.Tan was patient and really took his time to answer all of my concerns.
 He explained all the details about the surgery and even asked me to contact one of his patients that went through the same procedure.
 Dr. Tan has been very patient with me because I never felt rushed during my consultation time unlike if you visit other doctors.” recalled Ms Ruzzel.

-She eventually agreed to undergo laparoscopic surgery to remove her ovarian cyst.
+She eventually agreed to undergo laparoscopic surgery to remove her ovarian cysts.
 After her surgery, Ms Ruzzel’s menstrual period became regular like before.
 She was relieved of her menstrual pain.
 She was overjoyed that she did not have to take pain medication during her period any more!

 “After the surgery, I realized that over-thinking about the surgery was more stressful for me than the procedure itself.
 I now have the peace of mind knowing that my ovarian cyst has been removed,” recalled Ms Ruzzel.